Swedish Golf Tour: History

 During 1987–1998, tournaments in other Nordic countries were included in the tour.
 From 1990 to 1994, all SGT tournaments were co-sanctioned by the Challenge Tour.

 In 1994, a qualifying school tournament for the SGT was established, the first year held in the spring, with 312 players entering, and a second stage in June.
 The Q school was later moved to the autumn.

 Until 1996, the SGT Order of Merit standings was decided by money won and since 1997 a point system has been in force.

 In 1999, the Nordic Golf League (NGL) was established and came to include the SGT, as well as the national golf tour of Denmark and tournaments in Finland and Norway.

 As the European Tour and the Challenge Tour have become stronger and richer, players have usually stayed to the tour on the highest level they have been qualified for, why the SGT Order of Merit (total) have lost its significance in favor of the NGL Order of Merit.
 The top five players on the NGL rankings list at the end of each season earn a place on the second tier Challenge Tour for the following year.
 Since July 2015, the NGL carry Official World Golf Ranking points.

 Since 2018 the Swedish Golf Federation drives the tour in its own organization.

 In 2020, the men's Swedish Golf Tour initially included 16 scheduled tournaments, held in four countries, beginning in February and ending in October.
 Due to the COVID-19 pandemic, the 2020 schedule was subject to change.
 The Swedish Golf Federation and the PGA of Sweden decided on June 2, of a restart of the 2020 tour on July 2–4 with Katrineholm Open hosted by Robert Karlsson at Katrineholm Golf Club.
 Only two scheduled tournaments in Spain in February took place before a three months break.

+Sponsorships

-The SGT was named the Scandinavian Tour 1993, the Telia Infomedia Golf Tour 1995–1997, the Telia Tour 1998–2008, the SAS Masters Tour 2008–2009, the Nordea Tour 2010–2016, the Swedish Golf Tour 2017–2019 and the MoreGolf Mastercard Tour from 2020.
+The Swedish Golf Tour has been titled as the Scandinavian Golf Tour (1993–1995), the Telia Infomedia Golf Tour (1996–1997), the Telia Tour (1998–2008), the SAS Masters Tour (2008–2009), the Nordea Tour (2010–2016), the Swedish Golf Tour (2017–2019) and the MoreGolf Mastercard Tour (2020–2023).

+In July 2023, it was announced that the tour had signed a title sponsorship agreement with Cutter & Buck, being renamed as the Cutter & Buck Tour from 2024.